rsato1007/meal-planner-cli/DEVELOPMENT.md

 # START HERE
-The goal is to develop a plan for my code so it has a chance of being well written.
+This section allows me to capture my thoughts while coding this project for future reference.

 # Current Status
-- Overall: Finished up simple validation methods for add, working on other abilities.
+- Overall: Finished up simple validation methods for add and wrote remove functionality.
+Now I would like to be able to update a meal and program a real basic show option.

 - Also consider adding methods that help find specific things (like days not planned for, what day a dish/meal is in, etc.)
     - As an extension of this, consider refactoring existing removal code to use the info property to determine if we can skip a property or not.